GamerXR-637/gamerxr-637.github.io/README.md

 The source code is open source and you can use it for your own website.
 However, the username '\_gamerxr.637\_' and 'GamerXR-637' are not permitted to be used.

 LICENSE: CC0 1.0 Universal

+Hidden Tetris made by <a href="https://github.com/jakesgordon/javascript-tetris" target="_blank" rel="noopener">jakesgordon/javascript-tetris</a>

+Give a vist to him and a star his repo.